Quick Answer: NLP Implementation Roadmap

 - No human-review design: the system can produce output but users cannot inspect evidence, correct mistakes, or send feedback.

-- No integration path: the demo does not connect to the source systems, permissions, audit trail, or destination workflow.
+- No integration path: the demo does not connect to source systems, permissions, audit trail, or destination workflow.

 - No monitoring or rollback: production quality, cost, drift, and version changes cannot be tracked or reversed.

 If several red flags appear, run a readiness pass before building.
-The AI agent readiness assessment is a useful proxy for many NLP workflows because it scores workflow clarity, data readiness, integration access, and human-review controls.
+The AI Agent Readiness Assessment is a useful proxy for many NLP workflows because it scores workflow clarity, data readiness, integration access, and human-review controls.

 How NextPage Helps